techCarpenter/garage-wiki/about-me.md

 - Deviate from the focused course (when appropriate)
 - > "Actively cultivate inefficiency" - _Range_ by David Epstein
 - Just because you _can_ doesn't mean you _should_
+- Software is just connecting invisible pipelines together and mapping information to the correct locations

 ## Look in to...